spacemeshos/testnet-guide/guide/install.md

-# Installing and Running
+# Installing and Running the Spacemesh App

-Follow this guide to download, install and run a Spacemesh Testnet full node and wallet on your desktop computer.
+To join the Testnet you need to run the Spacemesh App on your desktop computer.
+Follow the instructions below to download, install and run the Spacemesh App.

-## Step 1 - Download the Installer
+## About The Spacemesh App

-The Spacemesh App includes the Spacemesh full node, a basic wallet and a full node dashboard.
-You install the App to setup your p2p node and you use the wallet to setup an award account for your full node.
+The Spacemesh App includes the Spacemesh Miner, a Spacemesh full p2p node, and a basic Spacemesh Coins wallet.
+You install the App to setup mining and you use the wallet to setup an award account for your Miner and to perform basic Spacemesh Coin transactions.

+## Step 1 - Download the Spacemesh App Installer

-Before installing, please confirm that your system meets the [minimum system requirements](requirements.md).
+> Before installing, please confirm that your computer meets the [minimum system requirements](requirements.md).

 Next download the App installer for your OS using on of the links below: